1 - Getting Started

 • Hetzner or DigitalOcean — virtual hosting servers.
 Whichever one you choose, your data and SelfPrivacy services will live on it.

-• NameCheap, Porkbun or any other registrar, to purchase your personal address on the Internet — the domain that will point to the server.
+• Any domain registrar, such as Porkbun (cryptocurrency payments accepted), to purchase your personal address on the Internet — the domain that will point to the server.

-• Backblaze is an IaaS, that provides free storage for your encrypted backups.
+• Backblaze — an IaaS provider, for storing your encrypted backups.

 Be sure to enable additional account protection — the second factor (MFA, 2FA).
 Without this simple step, your data will not be safe.